For People in Addiction Recovery

 by People in Addiction Recovery.

-Sober Grid was founded to provide a sober community that could be accessed anytime, anywhere.
+Sober Grid was founded by Beau Mann to provide a sober community that could be accessed anytime, anywhere.

 Today, it is a platform full of evidence-based tools to help anyone find and maintain their path to sobriety while avoiding traditional barriers to accessing support.